HandsOnDataViz/book/docs/HandsOnDataViz.md

 ========================

-In [Chapter 8: Map Your Data](map.html), we described several easy-to-learn drag-and-drop tools, such as Google My Maps\](mymaps.html) and [Datawrapper](symbolmap-datawrapper.html).
+In [Chapter 8: Map Your Data](map.html), we described several easy-to-learn drag-and-drop tools, such as [Google My Maps](mymaps.html) and [Datawrapper](symbolmap-datawrapper.html).
 In this chapter, we offer more advanced map tutorials using our open-source code templates, which you can copy and modify, using skills you learned in [Chapter 11: Edit